 This does not mean that you should get used to lower-quality, homemade stuff, you can make high-quality sunblock using your food processor, toothpaste, and shampoo on your stovetop; it is only a matter of finding the instructions to make it.
 The less you depend on the outside world, the better prepared you will be and the less money you will spend.

 Think About What You Really Need

 This tip applies to every area covered in this article and beyond.
 Before you start a new project, think about whether or not you will definitely need it and whether or not it is cost effective.

 Look into your closet, pantry, and shed and think about how many of the items in there you actually use and then buy replacements or completely new stuff according to your findings.
 Society today teaches us having more stuff makes us better this is not true.
 Having better and useful stuff makes us better.

 Consider using what is known as “grey water” for your gardening needs.
 Grey water is water that has been used for showering, washing your hands, and more, but is not contaminated with feces and other waste products.
 Use this it to water your plants, flush the toilet and so on.

 The tips listed here are probably the best out there.
 In truth, all you need to save money is to start spending it smartly and being able to distinguish between a good price and a rip-off so be sure to inform yourself.

-A smart customer is the last thing retailers want so become that person and do not allow them to cheat you out of your dollars.
+A smart customer is the last thing retailers want, so become that person and do not allow them to fool you out of your dollars.